User Research Portfolio · 2025

 The Problem

 Since the 2021 NCAA NIL ruling, Division I student-athletes can now profit from their name, image, and likeness for the first time.
-But very little qualitative research exists on how this change actually affects athletes' sense of identity, psychological wellbeing, and ability to perform — particularly for athletes at Power Four institutions navigating race, visibility, and commercial pressure simultaneously.
+Very little qualitative research exists on how this affects athletes' identity, wellbeing, and performance — particularly at Power Four institutions navigating race, visibility, and commercial pressure simultaneously.

 Research Questions